Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Nyngan - Warren is below the national average.
-The median income is $49,436 and the average income stands at $61,047.
-This contrasts with Rest of NSW figures where the median income is $49,459 and the average income is $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $55,670 (median) and $68,745 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes all rank modestly in Nyngan - Warren, between the 24th and 39th percentiles.
-Income brackets indicate that the predominant cohort spans 29.7% of locals (1,367 people) in the $1,500 - 2,999 category, aligning with the metropolitan region where this cohort likewise represents 29.9%.
-Housing costs are manageable with 91.0% retained, though disposable income sits below average at the 34th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 indicates that income in Nyngan - Warren SA2 is below the national average.
+The median assessed income was $49,436 and the average income stood at $61,047.
+This contrasts with Rest of NSW's figures where the median income was $49,459 and the average income was $62,998.
+Based on Wage Price Index growth of 12.61% since financial year ending June 2022, current estimates suggest approximately $55,670 for median income and $68,745 for average income as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Nyngan - Warren, between the 23rd and 38th percentiles.
+Income brackets indicate that the predominant cohort spans 29.7% of locals (1,367 people) in the $1,500 - $2,999 category, similar to metropolitan regions where this cohort represents 29.9%.
+Housing costs are manageable with 91.0% retained, but disposable income sits below average at the 33rd percentile.

 Frequently Asked Questions - Income